Spacelog/Spacelog/README.md

 The project homepage will appear at [http://artemis:3000/](http://artemis:3000/), and the per-mission sites at [http://apollo13.artemis:8000/](http://apollo13.artemis:8000/) (which will show the Apollo 13 mission), [http://mercury6.artemis:8000/](http://mercury6.artemis:8000/) (Mercury-Atlas 6) and so on.

 Whenever you edit information about a mission, or add a new one, you need to run `make reindex` again.
+If you get errors you may find the `lognag.pl` script in `mcshred/src` useful: just give it some transcript files and it'll tell you where it finds possible errors or weirdnesses.
+(For new missions, you'll probably have to add things into the valid speakers list at line 71.)

 ## Technical glossary